ErjonKurti/TCP_IP_CALC/README.md

-IP Calculator with Subnetting - Kali Linux Inspired GUI This project is a TCP/IP v4 Addressing Calculator with a modern GUI inspired by the Kali Linux aesthetic.
+IP Calculator with Subnetting - Linux Inspired GUI This project is a TCP/IP v4 Addressing Calculator with a modern GUI inspired by the Kali Linux aesthetic.
 The application allows users to calculate critical information for IPv4 addresses, including:

 Network ID